When Do I Start Repaying My Student Loan?

 National Student Loan Data System (NSLDS)

-With your PIN, you can also access the National Student Loan Data System (NSLDS).
+With your FSA ID, you can also access the National Student Loan Data System (NSLDS).
 This site contains the history about all of your financial aid including your student loans.

 The Office of Financial Aid